-Parallel 18 could help us to create a track from Interactive Technology and Media while Colmena 66 to integrate this topic into their program.
-Also, STEM Program to ideate a curriculum for Digital Media literacy.
+Parallel 18 could help us to create a track from Interactive Technology and Media

 Strategic Area 3: Cultural Heritage Emergency and Environmental Risk Monitoring

 Goal:

 This strategic area seeks for the establishment of a unified emergency response, environmental and risk assessment system by means of technology and innovative approaches and using a multi-dimensional and professional cooperation for the hole heritage inventory in Puerto Rico.
 AS part of many collaborations of CHIP, specially from the director who is member of HEART, a coalition trainee conservationist professional from FEMA and Smithsonian to create First Responders on disasters affecting Cultural Heritage and museums artifacts.
 Also Dr. Lugo was participating in the first assessment of damage under the RAND company, were that data produce the different Course of Actions (Coa's) in the Reconstruction plan of the Cultural sector.
 Finally, Dr. Lugo is also a member of an international first responder (Culture cannot wait) under crisis and conflict circumstances.